 It’s noteworthy also, the results are for level 2 intensity usage.
 Based on the higher intensity treatments being more effective you’d therefore assume level 3 will give even better and / or faster results.

 So, I can’t help wondering why Tria don’t share the results for level 3 intensity instead.
 I also couldn’t help comparing the study abstract user satisfaction survey results to those shared on the website.
 They don’t match so I wonder where they come from too.
 I asked but Tria weren’t able to confirm based on IP restrictions.

-I don’t think there’s anything to worry about here.
-I just don’t like inconsistencies!
-I really should stop over thinking these things. 🤯
+There’s probably nothing to worry about here.
+I just don’t like inconsistencies but really should stop over thinking these things. 🤯